This is a computer drawing of one cylinder of the Wright

 At the end of the

-the exhaust has been expanded into the cylinder
+the fuel/air mixture has been compressed into the combustion chamber

 to a moderate pressure and temperature

-by the motion of the piston to the leftt.
+by the motion of the piston to the right.

 From our considerations of the